-A - If the applicant has requested council as the Relevant Authority to undertake both planning and building assessments, then the compliance fee can be charged at the planning verification, building verification or at the development approval stage.
-It should not be charged more than once.
+A - If the applicant has requested council as the Relevant Authority to undertake both planning and building assessments, then the compliance fee can be charged at the planning verification, building verification or at the development approval stage, not twice.

-In the event that a private certifier is assessing Building Consent, a private certifier should be charging the compliance fee at building verification in accordance with the Planning, Development and Infrastructure (Fees) Notice.
+In the event that a private certifier is assessing Building Consent, a private certifier is not able to charge the compliance fee.
+The compliance fee would be charged by the council prior to issuing development approval.